relic-se/Fruit_Jam_Ssspeed_Dating/README.md

 |:--------------------------------------------------------------:|:-------------------------------------------------------------------------------:|
 | ![screenshot of the title screen](assets/screenshot-title.jpg) | ![screenshot of dialogue with the character ellis](assets/screenshot-ellis.jpg) |

+## Description

+Meet up with 6 unique characters during quick-fire speed dating rounds and do your best to charm the snake of your dreams.

 ## Controls

 Currently, the only method to control this game is with a USB mouse using the on-screen cursor.
 All actions are completed with a left click.
 Some events require that an object be hovered over and then clicked while others you can click anywhere on the screen to proceed.